LastAncientOne/Data-Science/README.md

       - Linear Regression: Linear relationships between inputs and outputs
       - Logistic Regression: Probability of a binary output
   2. Unsupervised Learning
+    - Dataset is unlabeled
   3. Semi-supervised Learning
+    - Dataset contains labeled and unlabeled
   4. Reinforcement Learning
+    - Learns from mistakes
+    - Agent take "actions" in an enviornment and see the "state" of envirnomentwith the fetaures
+    - Excute actions in every state with different actions bring different "rewards"
+    - It learns "policy".
  - Common Machine Learning Algorithms
   1. Linear Regression
   2. Logistic Regression
   3. Decision Tree